cloud-ark/kubediscovery/README.md

 1) Using kubediscovery you can find out composition tree of specific Kinds.

-2) You can find composition trees of all objects or a specific Object of a particular Kind.
+2) You can find composition trees of all objects or a specific object of a particular Kind.

 3) Works with Custom Resources.